Anne Spencer, Countess of Sunderland (1683–1716)

-Anne Churchill, later Anne Spencer, Countess of Sunderland (27 February 1683 – 15 April 1716), (Note: Some sources stae that Anne was born in 1684 or 1685.) was an English court official and noble.
+Anne Churchill, later Anne Spencer, Countess of Sunderland (27 February 1683 – 15 April 1716), (Note: Some sources state that Anne was born in 1684 or 1685.) was an English court official and noble.
 She once held the office of Lady of the Bedchamber to Queen Anne.

 Anne Churchill was a daughter of a duke, a younger sister of a duchess, and the mother of another duke, but her highest title was only a countess by marriage.